FelixFourcolor/noteblock-generator/README.md

 `--clear` will clear the space before generating.
 This guarantees nothing may be in the way that interferes with the redstones or note blocks.
 But this option makes the program much slower.

 Rule of thumb: Use `--clear` just to be safe, unless you know what you're doing.

-## License

-This program is given to the public domain.
-No rights reserved.